domogonotoso/mnist-classifier/README.md

 # MNIST Classifier

-I've studied AI from before, but I need more practice using git and organizing a repository.
+I've studied AI before, but I need more practice using git and organizing a repository.
 And MNIST classifier is a simple ML model that is perfect for practicing this.

 ## What is it?